CRNCwork/.github/profile/README.md

-# When do do not manage your own time, you become a slave.
+# When you do not manage your own time, you become a slave.

 ***Discipline EQUALS freedom.***